ubihazard/probook-4x30s/README.md

       </dict>
 ```

-**Do not use these EFI modules with any other laptop other than ProBook 4330s, 4530s, and 4730s.
+**Do not use these EFI modules with any other laptop other than ProBook 4330s, 4530s, or 4730s.
 Doing so can brick your device!**

 `ProBookFanReset.efi` resets fan control from macOS back to automatic BIOS control. `ProBookWifiWhlistOff.efi` is necessary if you plan to install a non-whitelisted (i.e. not approved by HP) Wi-Fi card in your laptop.